weuzor/purginator/README.md

-# The Purginator - a retractable gantry mounted purge bucket for the Voron 2 3D printer
+# The Purginator - a retractable gantry mounted purge bucket for the Voron 2

 [Puginator action in a 15 min 3 colour TEsT Print](https://youtu.be/IaCVgWm7dVc)